The demand for accurate and honest financial reporting fosters an unprecedented need for accountants in all industries.

-George Mason University's School of Business accounting program has earned endoresement by the IMA® (Institute of Management Accountants), one of the largest and most respected associations focused exclusively on advancing the management accounting profession.
+George Mason University's Costello College of Business accounting program has earned endorsement by the IMA® (Institute of Management Accountants), one of the largest and most respected associations focused exclusively on advancing the management accounting profession.

 View the accounting curriculum in the University Catalog.

 Accounting faculty members can provide additional information on accounting careers.
 To learn more about the faculty mentor program, contact firstname.lastname@example.org.